devtank-ltd/osm_firmware_v2/docs/commands.md

             repop : Repopulate measurements.
      is_immediate : Set/unset immediate measurements.

-The "measurements" command lists all the measurements avaiable.
+The "measurements" command lists all the measurements available.
 The "meas_enable" command just enables/disables collecting measurements.
 The "get_meas" command gets the current value of the given measurement.
-The "get_meas_to" command is the same but timesout on the "collection" time.
+The "get_meas_to" command is the same but times out on the "collection" time.
-The "interval" command set the number of internvals between reporting the measurement.
+The "interval" command set the number of intervals between reporting the measurement.
 The "samplecount" command sets the number of samples to take for the measurement between reporting.
-The "interval_mins" command sets the numnber of minutes (as a fraction) a measurement interval is.
+The "interval_mins" command sets the number of minutes (as a fraction) a measurement interval is.
 The "repop" command puts all the measurements back to the model default.
 The "is_immediate" command changes if the measurement is read straight away.
 This is specially for pulses or GPIOs.